Antoj2000/SoCBlog/index.md

 categories: demo
 ---

 Add a short welcome message or introduction here.
 Aim to get the viewer interested in what follows!
 Guideline: 1 or 2 sentences.

+I am adding a test sentence here at 13:24 on 03/12/24.

 ## **Template VGA Design**
 ### **Project Set-Up**